 Submitting planning applications

-If you are unsure of the relationship of a potential site to the AONB, check the map on our website.
-This is based on the original 1968 designation map which has been transferred as accurately as possible to modern map sections.
+If you are unsure of the relationship of a potential site to the Area, check the maps which show the Area boundary in relation to Parish boundaries.

-Major development in an AONB is only likely to be approved if exceptional circumstances can be demonstrated to apply under paragraph 116 of the National Planning Policy Framework.
-However, what is 'major' development is not defined in the NPPF and is up to local planning authorities to determine according to local circumstances.
+Major development in the Area is only likely to be approved if exceptional circumstances can be demonstrated to apply under paragraph 172 of the National Planning Policy Framework.
+However, what is ‘major’ development is not defined in the NPPF and is up to local planning authorities to determine according to local circumstances.

-The AONB designation should be considered not just in relation to visual amenity.
-Natural beauty includes considerations of biodiversity, heritage, tranquility and the way in which the many natural and human elements of landscape combine, and these aspects should all be taken into account in proposals affecting the AONB.
-Applicants are recommended to refer to the local authority's landscape character assessment and the Integrated Landscape Guidance for the AONB, as well as relevant policies and sections of the AONB Management Plan
+The designation should be considered not just in relation to visual amenity.
+Natural beauty includes considerations of biodiversity, heritage, tranquillity and the way in which the many natural and human elements of landscape combine, and these aspects should all be taken into account in proposals affecting the Area.
+Applicants are recommended to refer to the local authority’s landscape character assessment and the Integrated Landscape Guidance, as well as relevant policies and sections of the Management Plan.

 If the proposed development might damage the area’s natural beauty and special qualities, it may be necessary to consider alternative options or mitigation of potential impacts.

-Developments proposed for areas outside the AONB may also need to consider if they are likely to have an effect on the designation by affecting its setting and long views into and out of the AONB.
-For large developments, this may be the case even some distance outside the AONB boundary.
+Developments proposed for areas outside the Area may also need to consider if they are likely to have an effect on the designation by affecting its setting and long views into and out of the Area.
+For large developments, this may be the case even some distance outside the Area boundary.